adamjames/adamjames.github.io-source/README.md

 adamjames.github.io
 ====================

-These are the **Jekyll** and **HTML/Markdown source** files used to generate the content served at adamjames.github.io.
+These are the **Jekyll** and **HTML/Markdown source** files used to generate the content served at <a href='http://adamjames.github.io'>**adamjames.github.io**</a>.
 They are stored seperately to the processed blog content in order to make forking and management easier.

 A **Vagrantfile** for the virtual machine I use to build the blog is also included.
 You may wish to change it before you begin.
 Jekyll content is made available at <a href="http://localhost:8124">`http://localhost:8124`</a> by default.

+You'll need to modify the content of `_config.yml`, `about.md`, `404.md`, and most of the files in the `layouts` folder to suit yourself.
+In particular, you'll want to replace my name with yours, remove the Disqus embed and footer content, and update the About Me and 404 pages as appropriate.

 Getting up and running
 ----------------------